n-avanthi/join-the-dots.github.io/README.md

-# Join the Dots
+# Connect the Colors

-Join the Dots is a puzzle game where players connect pairs of matching colored dots on a grid.
+Connect the Colors is a puzzle game where players connect pairs of matching colored dots on a grid.
 The challenge is to draw lines that connect each pair without intersecting other lines.
 This game tests spatial reasoning and problem-solving skills.

 ## Dependencies